Coppernic/coppernic.github.io/docs/app/agrident_wedge.md

  - Scan Timeout: allows setting time in seconds while the device is trying to read a tag.
  - Agrident Service startup boot: when enabled, the service will start automatically when the device boots.
  - Continuous Read: reads continuously until service is stopped or screen turns off.
- - Keyboard Wedge: when enabled, it will send result to the keyboard buffer.
+ - Keyboard Wedge: when enabled, it will send the result to the keyboard buffer.
 It is still broadcasting Intents.
  - Scan Enter: adds a carriage return of the data read in keyboard buffer.
  - Remove leading 0: Remove 0 from the first data sent.